 A car battery is heavy, but it is usually fairly simple to replace.
 The positive and negative cables are disconnected from the old battery, then the bracket or clamps that hold the battery on its tray are loosened to remove the battery.
 The new battery can then be placed on the tray, tightened down and reconnected to the positive and negative cables.
 On late model vehicles with electronic modules, it is highly recommended to use a "battery saver" or external power supply attached to the electrical system to maintain voltage to the electronics while the battery is being replaced.
 This will preserve learned memory settings in the electronics.

-Car batteries emit hydrogen gas when they are charging.
+A 12-volt car battery cannot shock you.
+However, car batteries emit hydrogen gas when they are charging.
 Hydrogen gas is very explosive.
 A spark nearby could cause the battery to explode.
 Caution should be used when jump starting a dead battery for this reason.
 Never connect both jumper cables to the battery itself.
 Connect the positive jumper cable to the battery, but make the negative cable connection to a ground on the vehicle away from the battery to reduce the risk of an explosion.
 Also, wear eye protection and gloves while handling or changing a battery and void contact with any acid that spills from the battery.
 Never attempt to jump start a frozen battery.

 Most stock production 12 volt cranking batteries are lead acid (conventional or AGM), but some racing batteries may be lithium-ion.
 Hybrid batteries can be nickel metal hydride (older first generation hybrids), but most are high voltage lithium-ion.